uplg/summary-swift/README.md

 - **No Data Collection**: No personal data is sent to external servers
 - **Secure Storage**: Transcriptions stored locally using SwiftData
 - **Cache Management**: Automatic cleanup of temporary files

-## 🎨 Design Philosophy

-- **User-Centric**: Intuitive interface designed for ease of use
-- **Performance-First**: Optimized for smooth operation on all devices
-- **Accessibility**: Full support for VoiceOver and accessibility features
-- **Modern iOS Design**: Follows Apple's Human Interface Guidelines

 ## 🚧 Development Status